-SST offers a 4-year, O-Level programme, so it admits students whom it assesses as being suitable to complete such a course.
-The school has full discretion to select suitable students through the Direct School Admission exercise.
+SST offers a 4-year O-Level programme, so it admits students whom it assesses to be able to complete such a course.
+The school selects suitable students through the Direct School Admission exercise.

-N(A) and N(T) students posted to the mainstream schools will continue to have opportunities to be exposed to applied learning through Applied Subjects, Advanced Elective Modules, and Elective Modules.
+N(A) and N(T) students in the mainstream schools will continue to have opportunities to be exposed to applied learning through Applied Subjects, Advanced Elective Modules, and Elective Modules.

 Direct School Admission

 DSA applicants are shortlisted based on their academic strength and consistent performance, the outcomes from the GAT Tests and any CCA Involvement/Achievements/Awards/Teacher’s Reference.
 Students who have done well in competitions such as the Singapore Youth Science Festival, National Junior Robotics Competition and Sony Creative Science Award may be considered favourably.